 Films of London

-A film development and production company specialising in British feature films.
+A film development and production company specialising in low to medium budget feature films.

 Films of London is a new style of film production and development company.
 Drawing on the success of its founders in the world of commercials, the company will focus on producing well-developed, dramatic stories with popular appeal for relatively low budgets (£500,000 to £2,000,000).